 The infant program provides lots of cuddling, personal attention, and quiet playtime appropriate for the babies.
 We maintain a low teacher-child ratio to provide opportunities for bonding between infants and care givers, meet each child's physical needs, and prevent over-stimulation.
 Babies are allowed the freedom to explore without confining equipment such as swings, highchairs, or walkers.
 Instead, babies are held or put on the carpet to wiggle, roll, and exercise their bodies.
 We also have a covered outdoor area specifically for the infants to explore safely.

 Our Wobbler Room is comprised of our wonderful one-year-old graduates from the nursery and they get to do some of the things the big kids do!
-Our Wobblers eat in the dining room and have a playground outside that they share with the Toddlers (2-year-olds).
+Our Wobblers eat in the dining room and have a playground outside that they share (at different times) with the Toddlers (2-year-olds).
 They get to play in a classroom just for them, go on buggy rides in the community, have music class twice a week, and play outside every day.
 The focus of the Wobbler Room is transitioning to a toddler schedule, encouraging language and social skills, and developing independence skills.

 The toddler program incorporates numerous group activities for children to develop social and emotional skills.
 Circle time, which includes stories read by the teacher and group singing, is a very important part of the toddler's day.
 Daily walks give children the opportunity to learn how to cooperate in a group with teachers and explore nature and the neighborhood around the Center.